matthewmueller/templar/Readme.md

 ## Extensions

 - [devmode](./devmode): updates generated `*_templ.go` files to make it easier to support livereload with third-party build systems and file watchers.
 It does this by not relying on environment variables and only modifying the Go file if it's a non-text change.
+More details in [this issue](https://github.com/a-h/templ/issues/1108).

 ## Development